coolguydork/amsco-ap-world-history-study-guide-companion/Unit-6.5/Connections.md

 ## Cross-Topic Themes

-**[[Concept Notes/Opium Trade\|Opium Trade]] and Chinese Resistance** Lin Zexu's stand against the [[Concept Notes/Opium Trade\|Opium Trade]] connects to Topic 6.3's discussion of indigenous resistance to imperial power.
+**[[Concept Notes/Opium Trade\|Opium Trade]] and Chinese Resistance** Lin Zexu's stand against the [[Concept Notes/Opium Trade\|Opium Trade]] connects to [[Unit-6.3/Indigenous Responses to State Expansion Overview|Topic 6.3]]'s discussion of indigenous resistance to imperial power.
 While most 6.3 resistance took the form of military rebellion, Lin Zexu's approach—moral suasion, legal action, then confiscation—shows the limits of non-military resistance against industrialized military power.

 **Labor Systems**
 The corvée labor of the Dutch Culture System connects backward to the tributary labor systems of the Aztec and Inca empires ([[Unit-2.2/Mongol Empire Overview\|Topic 2.2]]), and forward to the forced labor debates of the early 20th century.
 The AP frequently asks you to trace continuities and changes in labor systems across periods.

 **Commodity Chains**
-The cotton that Indian farmers grew in Topic 6.5 fueled the British textile mills (Topic 5.3 — Industrial Revolution) that had displaced Indian weavers in the first place.
+The cotton that Indian farmers grew in Topic 6.5 fueled the British textile mills ([[Unit-5.3/Industrial Revolution Begins Overview|Topic 5.3]] — Industrial Revolution) that had displaced Indian weavers in the first place.
 This full circle—Indian cotton → British mills → Indian market for finished textiles—is a powerful piece of evidence for how economic imperialism functioned as a system, not just a collection of individual decisions.

 **Ecological Consequences**
 The shift from diverse food agriculture to monoculture cash crops (cotton, cocoa, rubber) created environmental vulnerability that lasted well beyond the colonial period.
 This connects to ENV themes across Unit 6 and to the environmental consequences of industrialization ([[Unit-6.4/Global Economic Development Overview\|Topic 6.4]]).